 An official product positioning definition is: a consumer’s view of a product or service compared to its competition.
 Here are some critical considerations to achieve product positioning beyond pricing, appearance, quality and endorsements:

-- Product perception.
 Even though you have a great logo, name, and slogan, you still must position your product properly, starting with how the product is perceived.
 How does the buyer view the product and why?
 What’s her opinion of the producer?
-You can position your logo and package to address the market, but be sure to position the product properly to achieve a productive perception.
+You can position your logo and package to address the market.
+But be sure to position the product properly to achieve a productive perception.

 The best definition of product positioning, in my experience, is where does the product fit in the marketplace and where does the product fit in the mind of the user, buyer, or the consumer?